quanyushi/Infrared-Guided-Smoke-Occluded-Image-Restoration/README.md

 After downloading, extract the dataset and place it in the `datasets/` folder.

+Note:The current version includes a representative subset of the full collection; the remaining data are undergoing review and systematic organization, and will be made publicly available in a subsequent update.

 ### Dataset Preparation

 Organize your dataset in the following structure: